Bangladesh–Iran relations: Trade relations

-Terrorism
+Counter-terrorism

-Bangladesh and Iran have discussed possible cooperation in the area of fighting against extremism.
+Bangladesh and Iran discussed in possible cooperation in the area of fighting against extremism.

-“We discussed the possibility of common joint cooperation on extremism and we will look into the exact details of how we can do that,” visiting Iranian Foreign Minister Javed Zarif said at a press briefing at Hotel Sonargaon yesterday.
+"We discussed the possibility of common joint cooperation on extremism and we will look into the exact details of how we can do that", visiting Iranian Foreign Minister Javed Zarif said at a press briefing at Hotel Sonargaon on 16 September 2017.

-He came to Dhaka Tuesday night to explain the nuclear solution it had with the Western World.
-He left the city yesterday.

 He had official talks with his Bangladesh counterpart AH Mahmood Ali and courtesy call on President Abdul Hamid and Prime Minister Sheikh Hasina.
+Previously, both nations joined the war on terror.

 Oil development

-Eastern Refinery, the sole oil refinery in Bangladesh, was built with assistance from Iran.
+Eastern Refinery, one of the major oil refineries in Bangladesh, was built with assistance from Iran.